 Template The old template used in the oVirt until now.

 VM The VM is a combination of the triple instance type, image and template (while any of this three can be empty).
-For details on where the specific fields will come from please see the detailed table: Features/Instance Types#Design
+For details on where the specific fields will come from please see the detailed table: Instance Types Design

 The following table enumerates all the fields involved and also how they are related to the entities.

 The specific columns means:

 - Present: this field is present on the entity for user editing

 - Adv Only: the new VM dialog will contain a button “Advanced Options”.
 If the field is marked as Adv Only: Y than it is visible only after clicking this button

 - Basic User: The basic user is a user which has only the Instance Creator role (and not the Vm Creator).
 This user is meant only to create a VM from a non-custom (e.g. non empty) instance type and is allowed to edit only the fields marked as Basic User: Y

 - Marked: if Y, it means this field is crucial to the instance type definition and if the user changes it, the instance type will change to “custom” (e.g. the VM is not based on that instance type anymore).
 If a field with Marked: Y is changed on the instance type, it is changed also on all the VMs derived from the instance type.
 If the field with Marked: N is changed on the instance type, it is not changed on the VMs derived from this instance.